openlilylib/stylesheets/usage-examples/span.md

 `span-music?`, which doesn't have to be declared explicitly. `span-music?` is a music expression that has an `'anchor` property, which in turn has a `'span-annotation` property.
-But this is something one doesn't have to worry about because it is handled automatically by \cmd{span}.
+But this is something one doesn't have to worry about because it is handled automatically by \cmd{tagSpan}.
 Inside the function this is bound to the name `music`.

 A number of properties from the music are extracted by the macro and available